dotBisch/boilerplate-project-stockchecker/README.md

   }
   ```

+## Architecture

+- **API-only**: No database required - likes are stored in memory
+- **Stateless**: Server restarts will reset all like data
+- **External API**: Stock prices fetched from freeCodeCamp's proxy API

 ## Security

 - Content Security Policy restricts scripts and CSS to your server only.
 - IP addresses are anonymized before storing likes, in compliance with privacy laws.
+- In-memory storage ensures no persistent data collection.

 ## Testing